Artniaina/AdvocatHub/README.md

 # Law firm managment web app
 This project is the frontend of a law firm management application currently in development.
-It is designed as a learning exercise to explore the integration of React with WebDev web services.
-The application will eventually manage client files, appointments, legal documents, and other essential functions within a law practice.
+It is designed as a learning exercise to explore the integration of React with WebDev webservices

 # Project Status